psychemedia/sin-eater-resources/src/_first_controversy.md

 > Bagford states that he received his information from "the ingenious John Aubrey, Esq., who made a collection of curious observations," which he had seen.
 Among the Lansdowne MSS. in the British Museum may be found accounts of this singular custom, in Aubrey's own handwriting.
 In these he tells of "a long, lean, ugly, lamentable poor rascal" who lived in a cottage on Rosse highway, Hereford, who was a professional Sin-Eater.
 He also says there was a like practice at Brecon "at Llanygors, where Mr Gwyn the minister about 1640 could not hinder the performance of this ancient custom."
 In 1686 Mr Aubrey says the custom was prevalent in North Wales.
 ```

-Askew Roberts letter in the *Academy* also appears in *The Cambrian News and Merionethshire Standard*, published on [November 26th, 1875](https://newspapers.library.wales/view/3307690/3307699/76/sin-eater), p9, along with the elaboration of the reference in Hone's *Year Book*.
+Askew Roberts' letter to the *Academy* is also republished in *The Cambrian News and Merionethshire Standard*, published on [November 26th, 1875](https://newspapers.library.wales/view/3307690/3307699/76/sin-eater), p9, along with the elaboration of the reference in Hone's *Year Book*.

 ## The Blackwood Author Replies, 1875-11-27

-A week after the first response to Silvan Evans' letter in the Academy, and two weeks after that letter appeared, in  Vol 8 Iss 185 dated [November 27th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-27_8_185/page/554/mode/2up?q=sin+eater), p555, the anonymous *Blackwood* author goes on the defensive in their response – their *retort* - to the Reverend, addressing him almost as if he were a poorly read schoolboy who hadn't done his prep:
+A week after the first response to Silvan Evans' letter in the Academy, and two weeks after that letter appeared, in *Vol 8 Iss 185* dated [November 27th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-27_8_185/page/554/mode/2up?q=sin+eater), p555, the anonymous *Blackwood* author goes on the defensive in their response – their *retort* - to the Reverend, addressing him almost as if he were a poorly read schoolboy who hadn't done his prep:

 > THE SIN-EATER.
 November 20, 1875.
 >